DIY Servo Subwoofer Amp Build

 Velocity Feedback Board

-The velocity feedback board has its own power supply, using the 15VAC windings on the transformer.
-It takes the 2 low-level inputs and one of the two subwoofer speaker cables as inputs, and outputs an error signal to drive the power amp.
+The velocity feedback board takes the low-level (L or R) or (L and R) input and one of the two subwoofer speaker cables as inputs, and outputs an error signal to drive the power amp.
 The amplifier drives the other speaker cable.
 See Velocity Feedback for specifics, like how to adjust the circuit.

 Delay PCB

 I couldn't find a delay-only relay board that I liked, so I built this one to run off of 18VAC and do most of the things the μPC1237 does, and a little more.
-The delay is programmable via the RPi Pico.
+The delay is programmable via the Arduino Nano V3.
 For this project, I wanted a 3-second delay to allow the output to stabilize before connecting the speaker.
-It controls 2 relays - one for the speakers and one for the power transformer.
+It controls a relay for the speakers.
 You can see the speaker protector project to get further details on what it does.
-The relays are mounted on the rear panel of the box.
+The speaker relay is mounted on the rear panel of the box.

 ----